 Quickstart

-Verify the key, resolve a record, and write your first approved note back to ShelfCycle.
+Verify the key, resolve a record, inspect exact context, optionally preflight, and execute one supported write back to ShelfCycle.

 This guide assumes you have a ShelfCycle API key.
 The key is scoped to one tenant and issued to one acting user.
 Store it locally and read it from the environment at runtime.